cloudberrydb/cloudberrydb/concourse/README.md

 * scripts

 ##### Pipelines Directory
-There should be seven pipelines in this directory:
+There should be eight pipelines in this directory:

 * `pipeline.yml` the pipeline that compiles, tests, and produces installers from the master branch of gpdb.
 * `dev_pipeline.yml` a safe-to-duplicate version of `pipeline.yml` which saves artifacts to a dev bucket.